Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-3.md

 discoloration, as the inward heat is radiating out from itself as the source.
 A magenta that is physically hot?
 Could this overheating be the result of a [buffer overflow and corrupted memory](theory-broken-time.md)?

+### Thoughts

+Perhaps it isn't that colors are being swapped, but rather the case that things are more than one color at a time?
+If we have the shared perspectives of Johnny & V, maybe it isn't that yellow is actually red.
+Maybe the object is both yellow AND red, leading to the anomolies we see.